-Since many of our water users historically have high levels of C8 in their blood and the chemical remains in the blood for a long time, Little Hocking's position remains there should be no detectable level of PFOA, GenX, or other PFAS chemicals (such as C-6 acid (PFHxA), C-6 sulfonic acid (PFHxS), C-7 acid (PFHpA), C-8 sulfonic acid (PFOS), and C-4 sulfonate (PFBS) in its water after GAC filtration.
+Since many of our water users historically have high levels of C8 in their blood and the chemical remains in the blood for a long time, Little Hocking's position remains there should be no detectable level of PFOA, GenX, or other PFAS chemicals (such as C-6 acid (PFHxA), C-6 sulfonic acid (PFHxS), C-7 acid (PFHpA), C-8 sulfonic acid (PFOS), C-9 sulfonic acid (PFNA) and C-4 sulfonic acid (PFBS) in its water after GAC filtration.
 Little Hocking will continue to do all it can to prevent any detectable contamination from entering the finished water and will continue to report developments related to these chemicals.